TahirAnny/100-days-of-code/log.md

 ### Day 3: January 10, 2021

 **Today's Progress**: Added a chart to display income, expense ratio.
-Worked with **Local Storage** to save the data so that whenever a user comes next time, they can see their previous entry.
+Worked with **Local Storage** to save data, so that whenever a user comes again, they can access their previous entry.

 **Thoughts:** It was really cool to work with local storage